jasmosez/newsy-backend/README.md

 ### Seed the database
 rails db:seed

-Note that /db/seeds.rb contains, but does not use some methods for parsing collections of legislator twitter handles and exporting user data as csv files.
-To date this is all being done in an ad hoc fashion.
+Note that /db/seeds.rb contains, but does not call some methods for populating dummy images where API's do not supply images for articles as well as dummy ratings data.
+These can be copies and pasted to a rails console for additional ad hoc seeding

 ## How to run the test suite
 There is not test coverage at this time

-## Current Deployment(s)
-The backend is currently deployed at https://ilobby-backend.herokuapp.com The frontend is currently deployed at https://ilobby.thisjames.com

 # Let me know what you think!
-Feel free to browse the [iLobby project Trello board](https://trello.com/b/9C6jGF7k/ilobby) as well